 Using a Keyword: e.g. black

 Functional Notation: e.g. rgb(0, 0, 0), rgba(0, 0, 0, 1)(and the hsl()/hsla() variants)

-The CSS Color Module Level 4 specification adds an extra variation to the Functional Notation.
-It allows you to separate the separate RGB (or HSL, etc.) values using spaces instead of commas, e.g. rgb(0 0 0);.
+The CSS Color Module Level 4 specification adds an extra variation to the Functional Notation: it allows you to separate the individual RGB (or HSL, etc.) values using spaces instead of commas, e.g. rgb(0 0 0);.

 rgb(), rgba(), hsl(), and hsla() have all gained a new syntax consisting of space-separated arguments and an optional slash-separated opacity.

 Above that rgba() has become an alias for rgb(), so our colors in CSS – using the Functional Notation – will soon look as follows:

 The input type colour supports the list attribute, which allows you to define a preset list of options.
 The colours need to be defined as hexadecimal colours.
 They can be defined as values or text inside the option tags, but the values take precedence.

 Pictured at the top of this post is how Chromium-browsers render the following snippet:

 When diving you’ll notice that the colors start acting up: everything will become more washed out (and look more green/blue) from the moment you look down in the water, and everything will become darker as you descend.
 Colors like red go first: at a depth of 10m it looks brown.
 To correct this, underwater photographers like myself use red filters or software in post-production.
 The cleverly named “Sea-Thru” is an algorithm that can do this automatically:

 Sea-thru’s image analysis factors in the physics of light absorption and scattering in the atmosphere, compared with that in the ocean, where the particles that light interacts with are much larger.
 Then the program effectively reverses image distortion from water pixel by pixel, restoring lost colors.